Remember to read every night

 As part of Listen Up, we are reading The Boy in the Striped Pyjamas by John Boyne and the children are loving what we have read so far!

 The children will be given a piece of written English and Maths homework every Friday which is due in the following Thursday.
 The homework will then be marked as a class on Fridays.

 In addition to this, when appropriate, homework will also be set on My Maths and the children have been given their usernames and passwords and these are glued into the front of their Reading Records.

 The children will also be regularly be given personalised spellings to learn.

 The children have also been given a username and password for Rockstar Times Tables which is something new for this year.
 This is a game where they can develop their accuracy and speed in recall of times tables facts.
 Each games lasts just one minute and the children earn gold coins each time they play which can eb used to improve their 'rock star' avatar!

-Have a great weekend and I look forward to seeing you all on Monday morning.
+Have a wonderful weekend and I look forward to seeing you all on Monday.